 In recent years, user interactions and user experience have evolved rapidly.
 And, that’s why designers are struggling hard to keep up.
 They are trying to make the UI tempting by leveraging ground-breaking interaction design techniques.
-But with the advancements in technology and rapid evolution, every new device and platforms, environment and gesture comes with possibilities and challenges.
-It takes serious effort and lot of capabilities to craft user-centric design.
-Let’s take a look at a few assumptions that every designer should avoid while designing a mobile app:
+But with the advancements in technology and rapid evolution, every new device and platform, environment and gesture comes with possibilities and challenges.
+It takes serious effort and a lot of capabilities to craft user-centric design.
+Let’s take a look at a few assumptions that can kill your mobile app design and that every designer should avoid while designing a mobile app:

 You need a tutorial to show the audience how awesome your app is